Dixon Hearder

 - Advising a large European FMCG multinational with a Singapore principal, and another two US tech multinationals, on controversy management.

-- Advising a large US multinational on the business model for the establishment of its subsidiary in Australia, balancing various tax considerations with payment processing efficiencies, and advising on their EMEA transfer pricing arrangements.
+- Advising a large US multinational on the business model for the establishment of its subsidiary in Australia, balancing various tax considerations with payment processing efficiencies, and advising on its EMEA transfer pricing arrangements.

 - Advising two large US multinationals on potential conversions of their inbound distribution arrangements.